ObEngine/ObEngine/README.md

 - Serial and Network events support
 - Trajectory system (and you can even create your owns)
 - DeltaTime handling
+- Custom package manager with online repository
+- Extendable toolkit with a lot of functionalities

 ## Right, can I have several object scripting examples now ?
 Sure, here are some simple objects :